chk-AI/Review-app/README.md

 6. Filter Results
 Apply filters to refine your dataset based on the extracted features.
 7. Analyze Findings
 Generate a comprehensive analysis of your filtered papers concerning your research question.

+# Limitations
-Note, that while the LLMs here have been strictly prompted to only comment on the filtered results, confabulations can occur.
+Note, that while the LLMs here have been strictly prompted to only comment on the filtered results, hallucinations can occur.
 For this reason, always double-check the results with the referenced literature.
 Please also note that the app currently does not support full-text analyses, which is required for comprehensive systematic and scoping reviews.

 # Deployment Notes
 The application uses Streamlit's session state for temporary data storage